fregante/iphone-inline-video/readme.md

 This module plays the video inline by seeking it manually rather than technically _playing_ it.

 Once you use it, you can keep using your `video` just like you would before, you can feed it to jPlayer or use it on a canvas if you want.
-Only issue is that [you can't seek it yet](https://github.com/bfred-it/iphone-inline-video/issues/2) (meaning you can't use the player's bar to go to 0:40, for example)

 ## Install